Hoffman (film): Call Me Daddy

 In 1967 a televised play titled Call Me Daddy, starring Donald Pleasence and Judy Cornwell, was broadcast as part of the Armchair Theatre series.
 It was written by Ernest Gébler and directed by Alvin Rakoff.
-The play, which was Gébler's version of The Beauty and the Beast, was well-received and won an international Emmy, for the best entertainment programme in the international division.
+The play, which was Gébler's version of Beauty and the Beast, was well-received and won an international Emmy, for the best entertainment programme in the international division.

 Gébler turned the story into a stage play, then the 1969 novel Shall I Eat You Now?.

 Production

 Development

 Producer Ben Arbeid optioned the screen rights to the novel and hired Gébler to write the script for a fee of £21,000.
 Peter Sellers agreed to star in the film and Columbia were going to back it.
-However Columbia pulled out so the project was taken to Bryan Forbes, who had just been appointed head of production at Associated British (EMI had taken over Associated British and installed Forbes).
+However, Columbia pulled out, so the project was taken to Bryan Forbes, who had just been appointed head of production at Associated British Picture Corporation (EMI had taken over Associated British and installed Forbes).

 According to Forbes, Sellers did not wish to work with director Alvin Rakoff.
 However, Forbes insisted that Rakoff remain, and Sellers eventually agreed to work with him.
 Rakoff later said: "Then we got on like a house on fire."
 Forbes claimed Sellers made the film for him "as a favour", with a fee of only £85,000.
 Forbes said this nonetheless made Sellers the most highly paid actor during Forbes' time at MGM.
 He said British Lion Films helped pay some of the costs.

-According to Judy Cornwell, who had been in the television play, Peter Sellers wanted to star opposite an unknown actress rather than Cornwell whom he considered too well known.
-Arbeid was worried he would be able to find someone of sufficient standard and asked Cornwell to "stand by" as back up casting but Cornwell refused.
+According to Judy Cornwell, who had been in the television play, Peter Sellers wanted to star opposite an unknown actress rather than Cornwell, whom he considered too well known.
+Arbeid was worried he wouldn't be able to find someone of sufficient standard and asked Cornwell to "stand by" as back up casting, but Cornwell refused.
 She felt Sellers was the "wrong sort of actor" to play Hoffman.

-The female lead went to Sinead Cusack.
-(Another candidate for the role had been Jane Asher.)
+The female lead went to Sinéad Cusack (another candidate for the role had been Jane Asher).

-In August 1969, production of the film was announced by Bryan Forbes, with Sinéad Cusack and Peter Sellers, for Associated British Picture Corporation. it was one of the first films greenlit by Forbes and was the third film of the Forbes' regime to start filming, following And Soon the Darkness and The Man Who Haunted Himself.
+In August 1969, production of the film was announced by Bryan Forbes, with Sinéad Cusack and Peter Sellers, for Associated British Picture Corporation.
+It was one of the first films greenlit by Forbes and was the third film of the Forbes' regime to start filming, following And Soon the Darkness and The Man Who Haunted Himself.
 Forbes called Hoffman "the first British financed film that Peter Sellers has appeared in in recent memory."